bendra/bendra.github.io/_posts/2014-12-08-functional-programing-memoziation-java-8.markdown

 }
 {% endhighlight %}

-Essentially, what we do is create a private (nested) function which returns a Boolean value, then memoize that function, and return a predicate which delegates to the wrapped predicate.
+Essentially, what we do is create a private (nested) function which returns a Boolean value, then memoize that function, and return a predicate which delegates to the wrapped function.

 Now we can apply a memoized version of a predicate to a filter() function for example, like the guava example in my [last post]({% post_url 2014-12-07-functional-programing-java-8%}):